mohid-tanveer/c-projects/1shell/README.md

 This shell interprets user commands and performs delegation to the operating system on behalf of the user.

-The shell will only provide the basic functionality necessary for a user to interact with a Linux system.
+The shell provides the basic functionality necessary for a user to interact with any system's(Unix or Windows) terminal.

 It essentially runs a loop: